 Choosing the right lawyer

-Finding a lawyer who specializes in handling and has extensive experience litigating brain injury cases is very important if you have suffered a bike accident brain injury.
+Finding a lawyer who specializes in handling and has extensive experience litigating closed head injury cases is very important if you have suffered a brain injury after a bike accident with a car in Michigan.
 These cases are very challenging.
 If an attorney does not specialize in these types of lawsuits, then he or she will not know what to look for and to protect you from in order to prove and win your case.

 Call Michigan Auto Law first for free consultation with a lawyer

-If you have suffered a bike accident brain injury and would like to speak to an experienced injury attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced automobile crash attorney by emailing [email protected] or you can use the chat feature on our website.
+If you have suffered a brain injury after a bike accident with car in Michigan and would like to speak to an experienced attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
+You can also get help from an experienced automobile crash attorney by visiting our contact page or you can use the chat feature on our website.

-Our lawyers have been handling traumatic brain injury litigation for more than 50 years.
+Our lawyers have been handling TBI litigation for more than 50 years.
 We understand the physical, emotional and psychological hardships you are experiencing from your injury.

 Attorney Steven Gursten is past-President of the American Association for Justice’s Traumatic Brain Injury Group and lectures to attorneys across the country on these types of cases.
-He also sits on the lawyer committee for the Sarah Jane Brain Project, which is dedicated to helping children with pediatric brain injury.
+He also sits on the lawyer committee for the Sarah Jane Brain Project, which is dedicated to helping children with pediatric closed head injuries.

-Steve has received the highest recorded jury verdicts and settlements for Michigan traumatic brain injury cases, according to Michigan Lawyers Weekly, including a $5.65 million verdict, a $4.2 million verdict and a $2.5 million settlement.
+Steve has received the highest recorded jury verdicts and settlements for Michigan TBI cases, according to Michigan Lawyers Weekly, including a $5.65 million verdict, a $4.2 million verdict and a $2.5 million settlement.
 All of those cases had defense offers of only $100,000-$250,000.